While summer is too hot, winter too cold, and spring simply too busy, autumn is the Goldilocks pick of seasons for

-If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in autumn-capital Nikko, autumn leaves across the country, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.
+If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in the autumn capital Nikko, autumn leaves across the country, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.

 Seasonal foods to feast on

 Baked sweet potato, roasted chestnuts, and pumpkin croquettes are all delicious highlights of seasonal change.
 It’s also the time for warming hot pots, root vegetables, and the first batches of classic staples like rice and sake.

 Known as shinmai, the new rice of the year is a real treat, and only available from September to December.
 Likewise, the fresh sake (brewed in winter and aged over summer) is offered in fall, so keep an eye out for hiyaoroshi and akiagari kinds in restaurants and stores.

 Here are the best foods to try from mushrooms to grilled fish to sweet persimmon.

 Autumn festivals and events you can’t miss

 With a backdrop of reds and golds, the festivals of autumn are especially beautiful and there are plenty to see.

 Some of the best autumn-themed events in and around Tokyo include:

 - Mt.
 Takao has an month-long autumn leaf celebration with food stalls, dance performances and a local orchestra.
 (November to December)

 - Kichijoji’s Autumn Festival is a vibrant celebration with portable-shrine parades and street foods galore.
 (September)